Char Milbrett is a creative writer and artist from Minnesota. She enjoys sharing recipes, crafts, hobbies, and games from her home state.

 My set of dominoes is a Wooden Dragon set with double six.
 The ones at the party were plastic with colored dots.
 Each color was a different number of dots.
 It made it easier to quickly identify which dots to match to.

-Then, we each selected seven dominoes and placed them in front of ourselves, standing on their sides.
+- We each selected seven dominoes and placed them in front of ourselves, standing them on their sides.
 With the game we were using, there was a plastic wheel to place our starting domino on and notches for each player to start at.

 Once play has started, if you draw one and cannot play, you must put one domino on end, signifying that your 'line' is open.
 Any one of the other players can play on your line at this point.
 Once you have a domino to play, your standing one is turned sideways once again, and no one else can play on your line.